Q&As on hypertension

-All adults should have their blood pressure checked.
+A. All adults should have their blood pressure checked. routinely, it is important to know your numbers.
 If blood pressure is high, they need the advice of a health worker.

-For some people, lifestyle changes are sufficient to control blood pressure such as stopping tobacco use, eating healthily, exercising regularly and avoiding the harmful use of alcohol.
-Reduction in salt intake can help.
+For some people, lifestyle changes such as stopping tobacco use, eating healthily, exercising regularly and avoiding the harmful use of alcohol, are sufficient to control blood pressure.
+Reduction in salt intake can also help.
 For others, these changes are insufficient and they need prescription medication to control blood pressure.

-Adults can support treatment by adhering to the prescribed medication, by monitoring their health.
+Adults can support treatment by adhering to the prescribed medication, lifestyle changes and by monitoring their health.

-People with high blood pressure who also have high blood sugar or elevated blood cholesterol face even higher risk of heart attacks and stroke.
+People with high blood pressure that also have high blood sugar, elevated blood cholesterol or kidney damage face even higher risk of heart attacks and stroke.
 Therefore it is important that regular checks for blood sugar, blood cholesterol and urine albumin take place.